PanagiotisIatrou/VelociFlow/README.md

 ## Equations

-Equations being discretized and solved using the finite volume method (FVM):
+Equations being discretized and solved using the Finite Volume Method (FVM) in 2D:

 - Incompressible Navier Stokes